 Create A New Database

 After creating the system user, the next step is to create a new database and database user.
 To do this, go to the “Database” menu under your server in the RunCloud Dashboard to create a new database user.
-Give this database user a suitable name and a secure password, and make a note of these credentials as they will be needed later during the installation.
+Give this database user a suitable name and a secure password, and note these credentials, as they will be needed later during the installation.

-After creating the database user, create a new database and grant permission to the user that we just created.
-Save the changes before moving on to the next step.
+After creating the database user, create a new database and grant permission to the user we just created.
+Save the changes before proceeding to the next step.

 Create An Empty Web App

 It is also possible to install Ghost using RunCloud’s test domain.
-If you want to follow along with this tutorial without having to set up your own domain or subdomain, then use the RunCloud test domain.
+If you want to follow this tutorial without setting up your domain or subdomain, use the RunCloud test domain.

-For “Web Application Stack“, we recommend choosing “Native Nginx + Custom Config” for installing Ghost CMS, then click “Deploy” to finish the set-up process.
-That said, if your server runs on OpenLiteSpeed – we’ve included notes on steps that are different in this guide.
+For “Web Application Stack”, we recommend choosing “Native Nginx + Custom Config” to install Ghost CMS and then clicking “Deploy” to finish the set-up process.

 After creating the app, go to the settings page and scroll down to the “Linked Database” section.
-From the dropdown menu, select the database that we just created.
-Don’t forget to click “Update Linked Database” in order to save the changes.
+From the dropdown menu, select the database we just created.
+Remember to click “Update Linked Database” to save the changes.

-In the previous step, we created a dummy web application in the RunCloud dashboard, as this helps us perform administrative tasks such as monitoring the logs from the RunCloud dashboard.
-Now we will use Ghost-CLI, a command-line tool, to install and configure Ghost CMS and replace that dummy application.
+In the previous step, we created a dummy web application in the RunCloud dashboard, which helps us perform administrative tasks such as monitoring the logs from the RunCloud dashboard.
+Now, we will use Ghost-CLI, a command-line tool, to install and configure Ghost CMS and replace that dummy application.

-We will install the Ghost-CLI as the owner of the web application to avoid any permission conflicts.
-To do this, log into your server as the system user assigned to the web application – you can either do this via SSH or use the su (switch user) command.
+To avoid permission conflicts, we will install the Ghost-CLI as the web application’s owner.
+To do this, log in to your server as the system user assigned to the web application – you can either do this via SSH or use the su (switch user) command.

 # Method 1